africantechdotworld/tale-gemini/README.md

 https://drive.google.com/file/d/1JbJCWWy28FUm80cjBbqjUy5HfnvpzK2o/view?usp=drivesdk

-# Android App with Vertex AI for Firebase Integration
+# Tale App with Vertex AI for Firebase Integration

 This Android app is designed to communicate with the Vertex AI for Firebase SDK, leveraging the Gemini generative model capabilities.
 This README provides instructions on how to set up and configure the project to run successfully.